forsurf99/gcd-009-project/README.md

 that the end user understand the meaning of the signal names, such as, BodyAcc, BodyGyroMag etc.

 The script working can be summarized as follows:
-1. It combines the training and test data sets / variables using *rbind()* and *cbind()* functions.
+1 It combines the training and test data sets / variables using *rbind()* and *cbind()* functions.
-2. Only the feature / variable names containing words "mean" or "std" have been selected.
+2 Only the feature / variable names containing words "mean" or "std" have been selected.
-3. Descriptive names of the activities have been added towards the end as explained in inline documentation.
+3 Descriptive names of the activities have been added towards the end as explained in inline documentation.
-4. The mean for each variable for distinct subject & activity combination is calculated using *ddply()* and *colMeans()* functions.
+4 The mean for each variable for distinct subject & activity combination is calculated using *ddply()* and *colMeans()* functions.
-5. The important variable names to look at are *allData* and *tidyData*.
+5 The important variable names to look at are *allData* and *tidyData*.

 #### Running the script

-Teh script can be run using follwing function.
+The script can be run using follwing function.

 *source('run_analysis.R')*